This content is excerpted from EyeNet’s MIPS 2022: A Primer and Reference; also see the Academy’s MIPS hub page.

 CMS checks whether your score for measure performance has improved.
-CMS compares your 2021 performance with your 2020 performance to determine your improvement percent score.
-In doing so, the agency only takes into account achievement points, not bonus points.
+CMS compares your 2022 performance with your 2021 performance to determine your improvement percent score.
+For your 2021 performance, the agency only takes into account achievement points, not bonus points.
 For each of the two years, it assigns you a quality performance category achievement percent score, which it calculates by dividing your total measure achievement points by your total available measure achievement points.
-(Note: When making its calculation, CMS sets a floor of 30% for your 2020 quality performance.)
+(Note: When making its calculation, CMS sets a floor of 30% for your 20201 quality performance.)

 The improvement percent score is capped at 10%.
 If you doubled your measure achievement points, you would get the maximum score of 10%.

 You can’t get a negative score.
 If your performance declined, your improvement percent score would be 0%.

 Previous: Quality Scoring: No More Bonuses for High-Priority Measures and CEHRT

 Next: Quality Scoring: How CMS Calculates Your Quality Score

 DISCLAIMER AND LIMITATION OF LIABILITY: Meeting regulatory requirements is a complicated process involving continually changing rules and the application of judgment to factual situations.
 The Academy does not guarantee or warrant that regulators and public or private payers will agree with the Academy’s information or recommendations.
 The Academy shall not be liable to you or any other party to any extent whatsoever for errors in, or omissions from, any such information provided by the Academy, its employees, agents, or representatives.

 COPYRIGHT© 2022, American Academy of Ophthalmology, Inc.® All rights reserved.
 No part of this publication may be reproduced without written permission from the publisher.
 American Academy of Ophthalmic Executives® and IRIS® Registry, among other marks, are trademarks of the American Academy of Ophthalmology®.